skytable/rfcs/README.md

     Permission is granted to copy, distribute and/or modify the code examples in the documents under the terms of the GNU Affero General Public License, Version 3.0 or any later version published by the Free Software Foundation.
+    A copy of the license is included in the "LICENSE-AGPL.md" file in this directory or can be found at this URL: https://www.gnu.org/licenses/agpl-3.0.en.html

     Permission is granted to copy, distribute and/or modify the documents excluding their code examples under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation;
     with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-    A copy of the license is included in the LICENSE-GFDL.md file in this directory or at this URL: https://www.gnu.org/licenses/fdl-1.3.en.html
+    A copy of the license is included in the "LICENSE-GFDL.md" file in this directory or can be found at this URL: https://www.gnu.org/licenses/fdl-1.3.en.html

 Any code examples in an RFC are distributed under the AGPL-3.0 License, the full text for which can be found in the [LICENSE-AGPL.md](./LICENSE-AGPL.md) file in this directory or at this URL: https://www.gnu.org/licenses/agpl-3.0.html.